T-ara: 2013–2014: Subunits, Again, and And & End

-2015–2016: So Good and Remember
+2015–2016: So Good, Remember and Great China Tour

-After their first concert in Korea, T-ara headed to Vietnam for a Mini Concert.
+After their first concert in Korea, T-ara headed to Vietnam for a Fan meeting.
 On January 9, the group arrived at the airport, where problems occurred which resulted in scheduling changes.
-Nevertheless, the group's mini-concert, which took place on October 10, drew in more than 3000 Vietnamese and International Fans.

-On February 7, 2015, MBK Entertainment debuted a project group known as "TS" with the artists Eunjung, Soyeon, Cho Seunghee, Minkyung (The SeeYa), Ki-O, Jongkook and Sejun (SPEED).
-The group released a winter single, titled "Don't Forget Me."
+Nevertheless, the group's fan meeting, which took place on October 10, drew in more than 3,000 Vietnamese fans.
+On February 7, 2015, T-ara's Eunjung and Soyeon and labelmastes Cho Seunghee, Minkyung (The SeeYa), Ki-O, Jongkook and Sejun (SPEED) released a special winter single named "TS" with the track "Don't Forget Me".

 In March 2015, it was announced that T-ara would be the main performer for Malaysia's Sultan Of Johor Coronation celebrations in Johor Bahru.
-The group will appear at the event alongside Sistar and The Black Eyed Peas' Taboo, which attracted 50,000 audience.

-On June 20, 2015, T-ara began their first China tour, Great China Tour started from Nanjing, Beijing and Hefei.
+The event attracted 50,000 audience.
+On June 20, 2015, T-ara began their first China tour "Great China Tour" started from Nanjing, Beijing and Hefei.
 It was the first concert held by T-ara after signing with their new agency Banana Plan, who manages their Chinese promotions.
 The group performed 22 songs and sold out 4,000 tickets.
 The next concert on their Great China Tour was held in Guangzhou on December 19, and sold more than 5,000 tickets – making it the second consecutive sold-out concert on the tour.

 On July 17, 2015, MBK Entertainment confirmed that the group will join the summer comeback lineup in the first week of August.
 On August 3, 2015, T-ara's seventh extended plays, So Good with title track "So Crazy" was released.
-It was composed by Brave Brothers, the composer of Hyomin's solo debut title track "Nice Body", and surpassed 1 million views in 2 days.
+It was composed by Brave Brothers and surpassed 1 million views in 2 days.
 On August 13, T-ara held a press conference for their web-drama "Sweet Temptation" which features a total of 6 episodes for 6 separate stories.
 The drama was released in October 2015.
 On October 15, the website "Insider Monkey" published a list of 16 best selling girl groups of all time where T-ara was placed 10th with a total of 36.18 million sales recorded.
-The group then appeared on season 3 of Chinese game show The Brain, making them the 2nd Korean act to appear on this show after Kim Soo-hyun, who visited the show during season 1.
+The group then appeared on season 3 of Chinese game show The Brain, making them the second Korean act to appear on this show after Kim Soo-hyun, who visited the show during season 1.